PhishWarden/.github/profile/README.md

 The repos will go public once code sanitization and documentation is done with extensive testing as we are planning to launch it as an open-source product.

+## Update 2

+Further development on this project has being ceased.
+This won't be Open-Sourced anymore.

 ### Stay Tuned!